-- When [On:Func/Ctrl] is set, you can press the < >> button to view the multiple exposures taken so far or delete the last single exposure (p.274). - The shooting information for the last shot will be recorded and appended to the multiple-exposure image.
+- When [On:Func/Ctrl] is set, you can press the <>>> button to view the multiple exposures taken so far or delete the last single exposure (p.274). - The shooting information for the last shot will be recorded and appended to the multiple-exposure image.

-- The image-recording quality, ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first single exposure will also be set for the subsequent exposures. - During multiple-exposure shooting, the settings will be automatically switched to [Disable] for the following: all the items of [1: Lens aberration correction], [2: Auto Lighting Optimizer], and [3: Highlight tone priority]. - shooting. - With [On:Func/Ctrl] and [Additive] set, the noise, irregular colors, banding, etc. of the image displayed during shooting may differ from the multiple-exposure image recorded in the end. - With multiple exposures, the more exposures there are, the more noticeable the noise, irregular colors, and banding will be. - If [Additive] is set, the image processing after taking the multiple exposures will take time.
-(The access lamp will light up longer.) - If you perform Live View shooting with [Additive] set, the Live View function will stop automatically when the multiple-exposure shooting ends - In step 9, the brightness and noise of the multiple-exposure image displayed during Live View shooting will be different from those of the final multiple-exposure image recorded. - If [On:ContShtng] is set, let go of the shutter button after shooting the set number of exposures. - Doing any of the following will cancel the multiple-exposure shooting: Setting the power switch to <OFF>, replacing the battery, replacing the card, or switching to movie shooting. - During multiple-exposure shooting, [Clean now the part of the clean now the part of the part of the clean now the part of the part manually under [43: Sensor cleaning] cannot be selected. - If you switch the shooting mode to <♠+> or <♠, <♠>, or <♠> during shooting, multiple-exposure shooting will end. - If you connect the camera to a computer, multiple-exposure shooting will not be possible.
+- The image-recording quality, ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first single exposure will also be set for the subsequent exposures. - During multiple-exposure shooting, the settings will be automatically switched to [Disable] for the following: all the items of [1: Lens aberration correction], [1: 2: Auto Lighting Optimizer], and [1: 3: Highlight tone priority]. - If [13: Picture Style] is set to [Auto], [Standard] will be applied for shooting. - With [On:Func/Ctrl] and [Additive] set, the noise, irregular colors, banding, etc. of the image displayed during shooting may differ from the multiple-exposure image recorded in the end. - With multiple exposures, the more exposures there are, the more noticeable the noise, irregular colors, and banding will be. - If [Additive] is set, the image processing after taking the multiple exposures will take time.
+(The access lamp will light up longer.) - If you perform Live View shooting with [Additive] set, the Live View function will stop automatically when the multiple-exposure shooting ends. - In step 9, the brightness and noise of the multiple-exposure image displayed during Live View shooting will be different from those of the final multiple-exposure image recorded. - If [On:ContShtng] is set, let go of the shutter button after shooting the set number of exposures. - Doing any of the following will cancel the multiple-exposure shooting: Setting the power switch to <OFF>, replacing the battery, replacing the card, or switching to movie shooting.

+- If you switch the shooting mode to <(▲+ > or < 4 >, < 4 >, or < € > during shooting, multiple-exposure shooting will end. - If you connect the camera to a computer, multiple-exposure shooting will not be possible.
 If you connect the camera to a computer during shooting, multiple-exposure shooting will end.